code-423n4/docs/competitions/submission-guidelines.md

 In this situation, wardens who wish to have a report withdrawn should:

-1. Sign into https://code4rena.com with your wallet.
+1. Sign into your https://code4rena.com user account.
-2. Find the audit on the C4 Audit page and click “view competition"
+2. Select the audit from the C4 Audits page.
-3. Click on the “Findings” tab.
-There you will see a list of all your submissions for that audit (both individual and team findings).
+3. Click on the “Your submissions” tab.
+There you will see a list of all your submissions for that audit (both individual and team submissions).
-4. Select a finding from the list, and choose the "withdraw" option.
+4. Select a submission from the list, and choose the "withdraw" option.

 Submissions must be withdrawn before the audit deadline.